school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 Our objective is to add the demographic variables `median_age` `prof_ocu_1` `prof_ocu_2` `born_uk` `no_educ` and `higher_educ` to the results database.
 But in order to do this, we need a common variable in all the datasets.
 In the previous step, where we explored the data you can see that the three databases have the variable: `area_code`.

-Now that we have a common variable, we are going to merge the databases using the `merge` function.
+That common variable will allow us to merge the databases using the `merge` function.

 Simply type:
 ```{r}
 mydata <- merge(results, demographic1 by=c("area_code"))
 mydata <- merge(mydata, demographic2 by=c("area_code"))
 ```
-Now you have a new dataframe `mydata` with the electoral and the demographic information.
+You now have a new dataframe `mydata` with the electoral and the demographic information.
 Nevertheless we need to further clean the database.

 First, we are going to delete the variables that we don't need.
 To do this we just type the name of our dataframe followed by $ and the variable we want to delete, like this: `mydata$variable <- NULL`.